Dog The Bounty Hunter’s Wife Beth Chapman Reveals Heartbreaking Loss Of Beloved Friend

-Dog the Bounty Hunter’s wife, Beth Chapman, has had her fair share of ups-and-downs this year.
+Dog the Bounty Hunter’s wife, Beth Chapman, has had her fair share of struggles this year.
 Following her heartbreaking diagnosis of throat cancer — which the reality star revealed has spread — Chapman also suffered the loss of her beloved dog, LBJ, shortly after beginning chemotherapy treatments.
-Now, Chapman has shared that she has lost a human companion, her good friend and member of the Chapman family’s support group “The Dog Pound,” Tammy Lowery.
+Now, Chapman has shared that she has lost a human companion, her good friend — and member of the Chapman family’s support group, “The Dog Pound” — Tammy Lowery.

 The Dog and Beth: On the Hunt starlet took to Twitter to share the sad news of Lowery’s passing.
-She added a lovely tribute with a picture of her friend, wearing an oxygen tube, surrounded by a filtered overlay of roses and the phrase “God Got Me.”
-Chapman didn’t reveal how her friend had passed, but did share that Lowery had fought hard and never complained while she suffered.
+She added a lovely tribute to her social media accounts, complete with a picture of her friend.
+Lowery was seen wearing an oxygen tube, surrounded by a filtered overlay of roses, and the phrase “God Got Me.”
+Chapman didn’t reveal how her friend had passed, but did share that Lowery had fought hard and had never complained while she suffered.

 Fans of the bounty-hunting couple took to Chapman’s post to express how sorry they were for her loss.
-Several longtime fans of Dog and Beth remembered Lowery for being kind and supportive to the family, as well as a key member of their community.
+Several longtime fans of Dog and Beth remembered Lowery for being kind and supportive to the family, as well as for being a key member of their community.

 “Oh no this is very saddening news she was an awesome person she fought a good fight Rest In Peace Tammy May god protect her at all times terrible news to wake up to,” one fan shared.

-“I don’t mean to like someone who died, but I hope she had a peaceful passing- what a sweet and wonderful soul.
-She is resting in God’s loving arms,” added another.
+“I don’t mean to like someone who died, but I hope she had a peaceful passing — what a sweet and wonderful soul.
+She is resting in God’s loving arms,” added another user.

 We lost a beloved #DogPound member Tammy Lowery was a loyal friend & amazing person she fought a long hard fight & never complained she will be missed by all her dog pound friends & by @DogBountyHunter & myself we love you honey RIP